sevakramfr/EgoMAD/README.md

 # Egocentric Video Domain Adaptation

 ## Introduction
-This repository includes the PyTorch implementation of the MDDNet framework for Unsupervised Domain Adaptation (UDA) in fine-grained egocentric action recognition.
+This repository includes the PyTorch implementation of the Multi-dataset Deep Dictionary Network (MD<sup>2</sup>Net) framework for Unsupervised Domain Adaptation (UDA) in fine-grained egocentric action recognition.
 The framework is built on multiple datasets.
 We test the framework using publicly available UDA benchmarks like EPIC-8 [1], ADL-7, and GTEA_KITCHEN-6 [2], along with proposed MSUDA benchmarks.